jleomarcano/jleomarcano/README.md

 Econometrics.

-🌱 I’m currently learning the implementation of experimental and quasi-experimental research designs in R and STATA, the use of text editors (i.e., Atom, Emacs, Vim) in my daily work, the content and empirical evaluation of current policy learning theories and the details of causal inference.
+🌱 I’m currently learning the implementation of experimental and quasi-experimental research designs in R and STATA, the use of text editors (i.e., VSCode, Atom, Vim) in my daily work, the content and empirical evaluation of current policy learning theories and the details of causal inference.

 💞️ I’m looking to collaborate on the development of code for causal inference and the research of policy learning.